borenstein-lab/MIMOSA2shiny/docs/faqs.md

 constructed from your microbiome dataset.
 If you modify the settings for how the community metabolic model is being constructed, you may change whether certain metabolites are included in the model.

-<h4 id="reference">Which reference database should I use?
+<h4 id="whichReference">Which reference database should I use?
 Why do my results change when using different reference databases?</h4>
 The best choice of reference data depends on the type of microbiome data you have and the environment of your samples.
 Here are various considerations that can affect the answer to this question:
 - If you have metagenomic or metatranscriptomic data, currently MIMOSA2 can only utilize the KEGG metabolic network to construct a KEGG metabolic model from your data (this may change in the future).
 - The AGORA database is a collection of metabolic reconstructions of human gut microbiome species, so if your dataset is from an environment other than the human gut, analyses using that option may not be ideal (and may result in a smaller share of taxa included in the community metabolic model).